tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 ## Introduction
 <p>
 We play the following game.
-I give you a sequence of numbers and you should predict which is the next one.
+You are given a finite sequence of numbers and the goal is to predict which is the next one.
 For instance let's say we take:

 <center>